 Once the disposition has been registered, it, together with all other titles and papers, will either be sent to the mortgage provider or, if there is no mortgage provider, held by your solicitor for safe keeping.
 If any alterations requiring planning permission/building control consents are carried out by you subsequent to settlement, it is recommended that you pass those papers to your solicitor for placing with the other titles.

 Once a number of parties have noted an interest, the sellers may set a closing date for offers.
 This is usually noon on a certain date, and offers should be submitted before that time on that day.
 You will normally be advised how many other parties have noted an interest, but not what they will be offering.
 It is at this stage that you must decide how much you are willing to offer, depending on the valuation and level of interest.
 If your offer is unsuccessful, your solicitor is not permitted to resubmit a higher offer on your behalf, unless invited to do so by the selling agents.

 This occurs once the terms of the last contractual letter between the purchaser's and the seller's solicitors have been agreed.
 It is at this point that the contract becomes binding on both parties.
 Henceforth neither party can withdraw without incurring certain penalties.

 The property transfer document sent to your solicitor by the seller's solicitor at the end of the purchase process.
-Your solicitor will arrange for it to be stamped and presented for registration together with any mortgage document on the Sasine/Land Register.
+Your solicitor will arrange for it to be stamped and presented for registration together with any mortgage document.
 Once it has been registered, it will either be sent to the mortgage provider or back to your solicitor for safe keeping.